 It’s released today, and I don’t know if the pre-order perks will be extended, but I recommend checking out IdRatherBeReading.com to see.
 From there you can get links to Anne’s blog, Modern Mrs Darcy too.

 I’d Rather Be Reading is an adorable gift book for a reader with the spouse, kids, and picket fence.
 It’s a small sized hardcover, looking very pretty and floral.
 See, a perfect gift for the right reader.
-As I’m not that right reader, I’m giving away my copy which includes a signed bookplate.
-Enter with the widget below.
+I’m just not that right reader.